 It was Friday morning last week, and Chueca was strangely quiet but for the hum of wheelie suitcases.
-Rainbow-clad bars and restaurants were gearing up for the party of the year, Gay Pride, which was about to descend upon the whole neighbourhood.
+Rainbow-clad bars and restaurants were gearing up for Pride, which was about to descend upon the whole neighbourhood.
 Meanwhile, one little shop of odd collectables was winding down for the weekend, as it has done for the last 25 years.

 Casa Postal is an unfinished, no-frills cabinet of curiosities that will transport you back to your childhood, your mother’s childhood, your grandmother’s childhood and beyond if you let your imagination take you there.

 This tiny shop, not far from Plaza Chueca, has around a quarter of a million objects, all of which once held a place in day-to-day life but were unexpectedly collected over the years.
 What makes this living museum so enchanting is how simple and humble the objects are.

 Take a very careful walk around the room, peering into each glass cabinet and pulling open a few drawers, and you’ll most likely spot something you once owned, or something that you recognise from your grandparents’ kitchen cupboards.

 There are thousands of handwritten postcards from all around the world, plus hundreds of books, magazines and old maps.
 There are collections of miniature bottles and tins, Art Deco lamps, large baubles, vintage metal signs, ornate spoons and more.

 I asked Belén how she accumulated such a vast collection of these everyday objects, and she told me:

 When an old person dies or moves into a nursing home and they don’t know what to do with the collections they’ve built up over the years – their children usually don’t want them, you know? – they give them to me!